sonatype-nexus-community/DevAudit/README.md

 - `bower` Do a package audit of a Bower package source.
 You must specify the location of the Bower `packages.json` file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched for this file.
 - `composer` Do a package audit of a Composer package source.
 You must specify the location of the Composer `composer.json` file you wish to audit using the `-f` or `--file` option otherwise the current directory will be searched for this file.

-- `dpkg` [Experimental] Do a package audit of the system dpkg package source on Debian Linux and derivatives.
+- `dpkg` Do a package audit of the system dpkg package source on Debian Linux and derivatives.

-- `rpm` [Experimental] Do a package audit of the system RPM package source on RedHat Linux and derivatives.
+- `rpm` Do a package audit of the system RPM package source on RedHat Linux and derivatives.

-- `yum` [Experimental] Do a package audit of the system Yum package source on RedHat Linux and derivatives.
+- `yum` Do a package audit of the system Yum package source on RedHat Linux and derivatives.

 For every package source the following general audit options can be used:
 - `-f --file` Specify the location of the package manager configuration file if needed.
 The NuGet, Bower and Composer package sources require this option.